SamuelS00/Job-insights/README.md

 ![capa](.images/readme-capa.png)

 ### About

 The implementation of this project aims to implement analysis from a set of data on jobs.
-Implementations will be embedded in a web application developed with Flask.
+Implementations will be embedded in a web application developed with `Flask`.
 Writing tests for implementing data analysis.

 ---